mikelue/mikelue.github.io/Remarks.md

 If you can write effectively, you can code effectively.

-Make you as your reader, who is unable to meet you face-to-face.
+Make youself as your reader, who is unable to meet you face-to-face.

 An incompetent programmer also makes unreadable documentations.